Corresponding author: Nikolay P. Anosov ( npanosov@cniitmash.com ) Academic editor: Georgy Tikhomirov

 Factual lifespan of KStK1 with CLMD base chemical composition amounting to 121 years at TP0 = -29 °C is determined by the critical fluence at the point of intersection of the limiting level for critical brittle point of 30 °C with statistically substantiated DTR for TP equal to 85×1022 m–2.

-Distribution of chromium and nickel along the length of the process model of the weld boundary between base metal and the anticorrosive cladding metal in the state without additional melting down.
+Distribution of chromium and nickel along the length of the process model of the weld fusion boundary between the base metal and the anticorrosive cladding metal in the state without additional melting down is presented in Fig.

 It is advisable to apply additional equalizing melting down for homogenizing chemical composition, structure and properties along the length and over the cross-section of the process model of the weld fusion boundary between the base metal and the anticorrosive cladding metal.

-Distribution of hardness HB along the length and over the cross-section of the technological model of the weld boundary between the base metal and the anticorrosive cladding metal has step-like character (Fig. 6) with shift corresponding to the forging of the initial model and subsequent melting the forged piece down at significantly higher level of HB.
+Distribution of hardness HB along the length and over the cross-section of the technological model of the weld boundary between the base metal and the anticorrosive cladding metal has step-like character (Fig.

 Distribution of hardness HB along the length of the process model of the weld fusion boundary between the base metal and the anticorrosive cladding metal in initial state corresponds to a higher degree to the distribution of TP allowing identification of the zone of increased brittle fracture risk according to the intersection of the limiting value of TP = 30 °C.